 Pros

-Poolpure uses NSF-certified activated carbon filter to banish chlorine, chloramine, pesticides, herbicides, calcium and magnesium, VOCs, trihalomethanes, and heavy metals from water.
+The Poolpure uses an NSF-certified activated-carbon filter to banish chlorine, chloramine, pesticides, herbicides, calcium and magnesium, VOCs, trihalomethanes, and heavy metals from water.
 If you have hard water that leaves white spots on every washed surface, the Poolpure filter can help reduce the deposition of white film on washed surfaces, even your car.

-Installation is a breeze, but if you face any hurdles Poolpure has an accommodating customer service to clear up any confusion.
+Installation is a breeze, but if you face any hurdles, Poolpure has an accommodating customer service to fix you up.

 Poolpure offers 8,000 gallons of clean and clear water, which is a good deal considering it costs only $28.99.
 Plus, I was happy to find out that it comes with a six-month money-back guarantee.